MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L06_Relationships.md

 1. Select **Next**.

-1. The version number should have been incremented to **1.1.11.5**.
+1. The version number should have been incremented to **1.1.11.7**.

+1. Change the version number to `1.1.11.6`.

 1. Select **Unmanaged** for **Export As**.